Below are answers to questions that frequently asked about this fun family board game.

 Each Passover Bingo game includes six boards, 96 foam pieces to act as markers for the bingo squares, an instruction and word list.

 Yes!
-If you would like to see the game "live," it is currently available in several locations in Denver, including the BMH-BJ gift shop, The Bookies, the East Side Kosher Deli, the Tattered Cover bookstore (all locations), and the Temple Emmanuel gift shop.
+If you would like to see the game "live," it is currently available in several locations.
+Please check our "stores" page to see where you can buy one.
 By Passover 2014, we hope to have wider retail distribution!

 There are two ways to play Passover Bingo.
 The game, which is designed for the entire family, is patterned after the traditional game of Bingo.